Simulation-based validation of Bayes factor computation: Theoretical contributions

 Applying SBC to the BMA supermodel provides a direct way to check Bayes factor computation and is a novel contribution of this paper.
 While the BMA supermodel is rarely fit directly, it can be easily reconstructed from the candidate posterior distributions for the individual models and the posterior model probabilities, specifically to take draws from the BMA posterior we first draw the model index and then pick a draw from the posterior of the chosen submodel:

+Where $\phi^{i}(y)$ is the candidate posterior distribution of the $i$-th submodel given $y$.
 Note that \eqref{eq:bma_draws} is just a restatement of the claim about densities in \eqref{eq:bma_post}.
 The SBC process has large overlap with the simulation setup for checking binary calibration --- we draw the model index from the model prior, draw parameters from the prior of the selected model, draw data from the relevant observational distribution, fit the models and compute posterior model probabilities.
-The difference is only in the post-processing of the results, where for SBC we compute the ranks of the simulated values within the posterior.
-A pseudocode representation of SBC for Bayes factors can be found in Appendix B.
+The difference is only in the post-processing of the results.
+A pseudocode representation of SBC for Bayes factors as implemented in the \texttt{SBC} package can be found in Algorithm~\ref{sbcalg}.
+We show the two models case ($K = 2$) for simplicity, extension to more models is possible by 1) drawing the model index from a categorical distribution for both prior draw and posterior computation and 2) replacing the explicit handling of two models with iteration over multiple models.
+Some more details on the possible choices of test quantities ($f_1, \dots, f_J$) are given in Appendix B.

 Since SBC can in principle detect any problem in any Bayesian model, it can detect any problem in Bayes factor computation as long as suitable test quantities are employed.
 We further note that when \(K = 2\), then SBC for the model index in the BMA supermodel is in fact the same as binary prediction calibration for the model index, i.e.~considering a candidate posterior for the BMA supermodel, \(\phi_\text{BMA}\) passes continuous SBC w.r.t. \(f: \Xi \to \{0, 1\}, f((i, \theta_i), y) = i\) if and only if \(\phi_\text{BMA}\) passes the binary prediction calibration check w.r.t. the model index.